hritk/hritk/README.md

 - 🔭 Working as Freelancer!!
 - 🌱 I’m currently Proficient is MERN
-- 👯 I’m looking learn React Native
+- 👯 I’m looking to learn flutter
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Looking for Innovative ideas